Just a moment...

 Provisions expressly mentioned in the judgment/order text.

-A legal representative bound by an arbitral award must challenge it through the exclusive statutory remedy under Section 34 of the Arbitration and Conciliation Act, 1996.
-The Act is a complete code for arbitral proceedings and setting aside awards, and the legal representative steps into the shoes of the deceased party for enforcement and challenge under Sections 35 and 40.
-Article 227 of the Constitution and Section 115 of the Code of Civil Procedure cannot be used to bypass that mechanism.
-The award remains challengeable only under Section 34.
+A legal representative aggrieved by an arbitral award must challenge it under Section 34 of the Arbitration and Conciliation Act, 1996, because that Act is a complete code for arbitral remedies and provides the exclusive statutory route to set aside an award.
+The statutory scheme treats legal representatives as stepping into the shoes of the deceased party, with awards binding on persons claiming under the parties and arbitration agreements enforceable against them.
+Article 227 of the Constitution and Section 115 of the Code of Civil Procedure are therefore not available as alternative challenge mechanisms.
+The High Court's view against the appellant was affirmed.

-Issues: Whether a legal representative aggrieved by an arbitral award must challenge it under Section 34 of the Arbitration and Conciliation Act, 1996, or may invoke Article 227 of the Constitution of India and Section 115 of the Code of Civil Procedure, 1908.
+Issues: Whether a legal representative aggrieved by an arbitral award must challenge it under Section 34 of the Arbitration and Conciliation Act, 1996, or may invoke Article 227 of the Constitution of India or Section 115 of the Code of Civil Procedure, 1908.

 Conclusion: A legal representative seeking to challenge an arbitral award must proceed under Section 34 of the Arbitration and Conciliation Act, 1996, and not under Article 227 of the Constitution of India or Section 115 of the Code of Civil Procedure, 1908.
+The legal position affirmed the High Court's view against the appellant.

 Full Summary is available for active users!